Updated on July 4th, 2025

 3. Enjoy a Tour of the Brooklyn Brewery or Chelsea Brewery

 At the Brooklyn Brewery you will learn all there is to know about the art of beer brewing, and it’s completely free!
-On Saturdays and Sundays, free tours start every hour on the hour between 1 pm and 4 pm.
+On Saturdays and Sundays, free tours start every hour between 1 pm and 4 pm.
 You’ll find the Brooklyn Brewery on the border of Williamsburg and Greenpoint on 11th Street & Wythe Avenue.

 5. Take a Free Grand Central Walking Tour